 There is no concrete data available to show whether Califonia DUI schools actually help prevent further DUI offenses.
 The effectiveness of a program likely depends on individual students and their willingness to change their drinking patterns.

 California has developed an elaborate series of alcohol education programs for DUI offenders.

-Very little data exists to measure the effectiveness of California DUI schools.
-Probably, as with any type of rehabilitation program, success varies depending on the individual—and in particular whether the student sees herself as having an alcohol problem that needs addressing.
+Probably, as with any type of rehabilitation program, success varies depending on the individual.
+Further, success will also depend on whether a student sees himself/herself as having an alcohol problem that needs addressing.

 One distinguishing feature of California’s DUI education is that all of the classes are live events.
-Students actually attend classes and interact with each other and live instructors.
-Some states, such as Nevada, only require “online” DUI school.
-Although advocacy groups there—such as Las Vegas-based Stop DUI —are pushing for legislation that would require Nevada DUI offenders to meet live with DUI victims and their families.
+Students attend classes and interact with each other and live instructors.
+Some states, such as Nevada, only require “online” DUI schools.

 Intuitively, one would imagine that live DUI programming changes more behavior than online videos and self-study.
 But again, few reliable studies can verify this.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.